-Coastal Cleanup Day is an annual waterway and land cleanup held in the month of September.
+Coastal Cleanup Day is an annual waterway and land cleanup held in September.
 It’s California’s largest volunteer event and brings community awareness to protecting our marine environment from litter.

-San Mateo County Environmental Health Services coordinates the event in partnership with the California Coastal Commission, the Ocean Conservancy, and many Statewide and local partners.
+San Mateo County Environmental Health Services coordinates the event in partnership with the California Coastal Commission, the Ocean Conservancy, and many local partners.

-Thank you to everyone who came out and participated in Coastal Cleanup 2021 to help protect our bay and ocean from litter pollution.
-The State is a much cleaner and healthier place today because of all your work.
+Thank you to everyone who came out and participated in Coastal Cleanup 2022 to help protect our bay and ocean from litter pollution.
+The County is a much cleaner and healthier place today because of all your work.

 Thank You Statewide and Local Partners!

 - California Department of Boating & Waterways